msaxton/religion-and-film-slides/slides.md

 * Is the online resource objective, presenting both sides of an issue?

 #### Credibility
 * Does the website document its claims?
-Does it accurately portray what its subject matter?
+Does it accurately portray its subject matter?

 #### Putting it into practice